MariamFarman/Modulated-SubGraph-Finder/README.md

 ## Download Linux && Windows

-Download the ModulatedSubgraphFinder jar file and the example files for tutorial.
+Download the ModulatedSubgraphFinder.jar file and the example files for tutorial.

 ## Input Data Preparation